en_USEnglish

 Discover Google Tag Manager and how it works

-Discover Google Tag Manager and how it works.
-Efficiently manage tracking tags on your website with this convenient, centralized solution.
+Learn more about Google Tag Manager and how it works.
+Efficiently manage tracking tags on your website with this practical, centralized solution.
 Control and optimize your online tracking strategy with ease and precision.

 The following article will introduce you to Google Tag Manager, an essential tool for effectively managing tracking tags on your website.
-You'll learn how it works and how it simplifies the tag management process, offering a convenient, centralized solution.
+You'll understand how it works and how it simplifies the tag management process by offering a convenient, centralized solution.
 With Google Tag Manager, you'll be able to control and optimize your online tracking strategy with ease and precision, while saving time and minimizing potential errors.

 What is Google Tag Manager?

-Google Tag Manager is a free, powerful tool that allows marketers to easily manage and deploy tags on their website without having to modify the source code.
-Tags, which are code extracts JavaScripttags are used to collect data on users and their interactions with a website.
-Google Tag Manager centralizes the management of all these tags, and offers a user-friendly interface for configuring, deploying and updating them.
+Google Tag Manager is a free and powerful tool that allows marketers to easily manage and deploy tags on their website without having to modify the source code.
+Tags, which are snippets of code JavaScript, are used to collect data about users and their interactions with a website.
+Google Tag Manager allows you to centrally manage all these tags and offers a user-friendly interface for configuring, deploying, and updating them.

 Introduction to Google Tag Manager

-Google Tag Manager is a tag management platform that enables marketers to track users' actions on their website and collect valuable data on their online behavior.
-With Google Tag Manager, you can easily add tags such as tracking pixels, conversion codes and tracking scripts to measure the impact of your marketing efforts and analyze user behavior.
+Google Tag Manager is a tag management platform that allows marketers to track user actions on their website and collect valuable data about their online behavior.
+With Google Tag Manager, you can easily add tags such as tracking pixels, conversion codes, and tracking scripts to measure the impact of your marketing efforts and analyze user behavior.

-Google Tag Manager offers a range of advanced features to help you manage your tags effectively.
-Here are some of Google Tag Manager's key features:
+Google Tag Manager offers a range of advanced features to help you efficiently manage your tags.
+Here are some of the key features of Google Tag Manager:

 • Centralized tag management: Google Tag Manager lets you manage all your tags from a single interface.
-You can quickly add, modify and delete tags without having to modify your website's source code.
+You can quickly add, edit, and delete tags without having to modify your website's source code.

-• Configure tags and triggers: You can configure tags to be triggered by certain conditions, such as clicks on specific buttons, visits to specific pages or form submissions.
+• Configuring Tags and Triggers: You can configure tags to fire based on certain conditions, such as specific button clicks, specific page visits, or form submissions.

-• Using variables: Variables enable you to collect and store specific information about users, such as their geographical location, device or login details.
+• Using variables: Variables allow you to collect and store specific information about users, such as their geographic location, device, or login information.
 You can then use these variables to customize your tags and triggers.

-• Tag deployment: Once you've set up your tags and triggers, you can easily deploy them across your website by generating a single tracking code, which you then insert on every page of your website.
-This saves you having to manually insert each tag individually.
+• Tag Deployment: Once you've set up your tags and triggers, you can easily deploy them across your website by generating a single tracking code, which you then insert across all pages of your website.
+This saves you from having to manually insert each tag individually.

 How Google Tag Manager works